eamoroz/basb-nndl/HW1/README.md

 - Readable on a single scrolling page
 - Correct arrangement of elements without overlap
 - Suitable for coursework or academic evaluation

+Layout constraints (MANDATORY):
+- Charts must be rendered in a strict vertical layout (one chart per row)
+- Do NOT place multiple charts side by side in the same row
+- Each chart must be wrapped in its own container
+- Fixed maximum width must be applied to each chart to prevent overlap
+- Responsive grid layouts (auto-fit / auto-fill) are NOT allowed
+- No chart elements (axes, labels, legends) may overlap or intersect
+- The dashboard must render identically without visual collisions on common screen sizes

 Technical Requirements:
 - Static web application